openMSL/.github/doc/osmp_test_architecture.md

 For the smoke tests, the model is employed in a co-simulation and fed with inputs.
 The model is just connected either to a trace file player or a scenario engine to generate the model input.
 The output of the model is not used.
-The model shall go through the tests without any run time errors.
+The model SHALL go through the tests without any run time errors.

 An example implementation of this test can be found in the [sensor model template repository](https://github.com/openMSL/sl-1-0-sensor-model-repository-template/tree/main/test/integration/001_smoke_test).